Michael Rockefeller: 2014 book on his disappearance

 In 2014, Carl Hoffman published the book Savage Harvest: A Tale of Cannibals, Colonialism, and Michael Rockefeller's Tragic Quest for Primitive Art, in which he discusses researching Rockefeller's disappearance and presumed death.
 During multiple visits to the villages in the area, Hoffman heard several stories about men from Otsjanep killing Rockefeller after he had swum to shore.
 The stories, which were similar to testimonials collected in the 1960s, center around a handful of men arguing and eventually deciding to kill Rockefeller in revenge for the 1958 incident.
-Soon afterward, the villages were swept by a cholera epidemic, leading the villagers to believe that it was retribution for Rockefeller's death.
+Soon afterward, the villages were swept by a cholera epidemic, which villagers believed was retribution for Rockefeller's death.
 As Hoffman left one of the villages for the final time, he witnessed a man acting out a scene wherein someone was killed, and he stopped to videotape it.
 When translated, the man was quoted as saying:

 Don't you tell this story to any other man or any other village, because this story is only for us.
 Don't speak.
 Don't speak and tell the story.
 I hope you remember it and you must keep this for us.
 I hope.
 I hope.
 This is for you and you only.
 Don't talk to anyone, forever; to other people or another village.
 If people question you, don't answer.
 Don't talk to them, because this story is only for you.
 If you tell it to them, you'll die.
 I am afraid you will die.
 You'll be dead; your people will be dead, if you tell this story.
 You keep this story in your house; to yourself, I hope, forever.
 Forever.